 This incentive is being implemented in accordance with the plan.
 The AHAC will review the incentive on an annual basis.
+Review and update the City's lien waiver policy for affordable housing.

 INCENTIVE C: THE ALLOWANCE OF FLEXIBILITY IN DENSITIES FOR AFFORDABLE HOUSING.